 US 77 at Turner Falls overlook, near Davis, OK.
 Jason B./Flickr.
 Creative Commons.

 And what about today?
 As in the past, the language of a “dependable labour pool” is almost always twinned with the rhetoric of rehabilitation.
 Indiana’s Department of Corrections touts its prison industries as an “effective way to curb idleness among an ever-increasing prison population and a cost-effective means of providing offenders with marketable job skills.”
 But at the end of the day, with pay scales unhindered by minimum wages, work ungoverned by local labour laws, and a labour force with little in the way of choice, prison production is really all about that tilapia for $9.99 a pound.
-The ‘beneficiaries’ here are not the inmates, but the states that can continue to rely on incarceration without breaking the bank, the corporations profiting from their hyper-exploited labour, and, frankly, you and me, the unknowing consumers of these inexpensive prison-made products.
+The ‘beneficiaries’ here are not the inmates.
+They are the states that can continue to rely on incarceration without breaking the bank, the corporations profiting from their hyper-exploited labour, and you and me – the unknowing consumers of these inexpensive prison-made products.

-Prison-made products have silently infiltrated much more of the marketplace than Americans like to admit.
-While still only a minority of the over two million state and federal prisoners in the US work to produce goods for public consumption (as opposed to state use), that’s only part of the picture.
-We should recall that prisoners themselves, as they were in the postbellum South, have become commodities for the growing private prison industry.
-They are sold to contractors who profit as much from the number of bodies they warehouse as they do from the inmates’ productive labour.
-Moreover, the so-called “prison-industrial complex” generates income through the enormous market mass incarceration creates in security goods: tasers and razor wire, food and health services, overpriced phone calls, and facilities for families visiting prisons, not to mention jobs for correctional officers in regions suffering from a lack of remunerative work.
+Goods made for public consumption, rather than for the state, are produced by a minority of the over two million state and federal prisoners in the US.
+But that’s only part of the picture.
+Prisoners themselves, as they were in the postbellum South, have become commodities for the growing private prison industry.
+They are sold to contractors who profit as much from the number of bodies they warehouse as from the inmates’ productive labour.
+Furthermore, incarceration generates additional income by creating a market in security goods: tasers and razor wire, food and health services, overpriced phone calls, and facilities for families visiting prisons, not to mention jobs for correctional officers in regions suffering from a lack of remunerative work.

 This profoundly reflects our current economic era, one in which services, rent-taking, and the privatisation of public goods underlay the capitalist social order in the US, much the way coal mines, steel mills, and textile plants did a generation ago.
 In many impoverished communities, the private prison has replaced the factory as a generator of local jobs.
 And while mass incarceration provides work to the keepers, the kept represent the detritus of post-industrial capitalism, the perpetually jobless from hollowed out urban cores like North Philadelphia.
 Not far, in fact, from the site of the original Eastern State Penitentiary, which now stands as a local tourist attraction.